-But avoid choosing big Cabernets, Syrahs or new school Zinfandels.
+But avoid choosing big Cabernets, Syrahs, or new school Zinfandels.
 They're too tannic and too high in alcohol to match well with turkey, and the sugars in the food will make the tannins in cabs taste bitter.
 Save those big boys for beef or pork.

-Pairing a sparkling wine with the Thanksgiving meal works very well.
+Pairing a sparkling wine with a Thanksgiving meal works very well.
 The creaminess of a Brut Champagne, the tingly sweetness of an Italian spumante or prosecco, or the red fruity character of a dry Lambrusco, or rosé sparkler can all take the place of a still wine at your table.
 This might be an option you want to consider.

 Are you serving ham or prime rib in addition to turkey?
 Mamma Mia!
 Don't panic, here are a few wine suggestions:

-A glazed ham is both salty and sweet, so fresh white wines with good acidity, some residual sugar and a dry finish work best.
+A glazed ham is both salty and sweet, so fresh white wines with good acidity, some residual sugar, and a dry finish work best.
 Look for trocken (or dry) Riesling, Gewürztraminer or an Alsatian Pinot Gris.
 Rosés, Beaujolais and Pinots will also work well.

 Typically, beef demands big Cabernets, Syrahs and Zins — wines packed with fruit, oak, tannins and sugars.
 But if you're serving beef along with the turkey, those wines will dominate our fine once-feathered friend (and everything else on the table).
 So, look for Rhone-style blends of Grenache or Syrah, a soft Cab or Merlot, or even a nice Mourvedre, with smokey and chocolately overtones that will match with both the prime rib and the big bird.